Bryce Canyon – A Utah Treasure

 Hiking Into the Amphitheater

 On our first morning, we hiked the Queens/Navajo Loop Combination Trail.
-This may be the most popular hike in the Park.
+This is one of the best hikes in Bryce Canyon – if not The Best.
 It takes you from the Amphitheater’s most popular viewpoints along the Rim, directly down in and among the hoodoo forests.

 The Bryce Canyon Map, given to you upon entry, suggests a clockwise route for this hike, starting at Sunrise Point.
 But prior to our trip, I read that the counterclockwise route, starting at Sunset Point, is easier.
 When hiking this series of trails, your elevation change is 600 feet.
 Plus, the top of the Amphitheater sits at an altitude of 8300 feet.
 I’m all for making a hike like this as easy as possible.